miners4charity/Mining4Vets/README.md

 # Mining4Vets
 This is the software repo for Mining4Vets

-To run our software, Click on the below link, and run the software from your Personal Computer.
+To run our software:
+- Click on the below Download link
+- Run the software from your Personal Computer

 ## MINE-4-VETS